Political positions of Theodore Roosevelt: Foreign policy

-Roosevelt was a realist and a conservative.
+In foreign policy Roosevelt was a realist and a conservative.
 He deplored many of the increasingly popular idealistic liberal themes, such as were promoted by William Jennings Bryan, the anti-imperialists, and Woodrow Wilson.
 Kissinger says he rejected the efficacy of international law.
-Roosevelt argue that if a country could not protect its own interests, the international community could not help very much.
+Roosevelt argued that if a country could not protect its own interests, the international community could not help very much.
 He ridiculed disarmament proposals that were increasingly common.
 He saw no likelihood of an international power capable of checking wrongdoing on a major scale.
 As for world government: I regard the Wilson–Bryan attitude of trusting to fantastic peace treaties, too impossible promises, to all kinds of scraps of paper without any backing in efficient force, as abhorrent.
 It is infinitely better for a nation and for the world to have the Frederick the Great and Bismarck tradition as regards foreign policy than to have the Bryan or Bryan–Wilson attitude as a permanent national attitude....
 A milk-and-water righteousness unbacked by force is...as wicked as and even more mischievous than force divorced from righteousness.

 On the positive side, Roosevelt favored spheres of influence, whereby one great power would generally prevail, such as the United States in the Western Hemisphere or Great Britain in the Indian subcontinent.
 Japan fit that role and he approved.
 However he had deep distrust of both Germany and Russia.

 Imperialism

 Theodore Roosevelt is consistently regarded as an imperialist by historians.
-As noted by the U.S. Naval Institute, he "subsequently presided over the globalization of American policy", and he held a much more expansive view of the United States on the global stage including a continued presence in the Philippines and the Panama Canal project.
+As noted by the U.S. Naval Institute, he "subsequently presided over the globalization of American policy", and he held a much more expansive view of the United States on the global stage, including a continued presence in the Philippines and the Panama Canal project.